 What is the easiest way to manage this stress?
 Start with planning ahead, according to Hertzog, and Director of Career Services Amy Dittmer.
 Plan out your day, including time for homework, to fill out applications, and even time for rest and self-care.
 Sleep and self-care are often neglected when stress levels are high, but are critical to manage stress.

 “Seniors are facing the end of their time in college and the start of their future, so of course they’re probably going to have a little more stress,” said Dittmer.
 “They can be hard on themselves thinking they need to know right now what they are going to do with the rest of their lives.
 They need to think of their next step and how to get there.”

-“We do a lot of work to help students prepare for their workload in a career, what expectations they will be held to, and to have confidence entering the workforce,” said Joni Antoni, counselor for William Woods Career Services.
+“We do a lot of work to help students prepare for their workload in a career, what expectations they will be held to, and to have confidence entering the workforce,” said Joni Antonia, counselor at Counseling and Health Services.

 “You need to have confidence in your education,” said Kristine Treijs ’19.
 “If you’re confident about your skill set and your ability to apply your knowledge, it will make the transition to the workforce easier.”

 “What I appreciate about the Equestrian faculty is that they really emphasize on how to showcase your experience and skill set as unique,” said Johnson.
 “We all have different goals in the Equestrian world and need to know how to articulate those and market ourselves.”

 For William Woods student-athletes, there is an added level of stress.
 There are normal practices and weight lifting requirements.
 Beyond that there is balancing schoolwork and athletics and travelling for games, which can be a challenge this time of year.

 “During spring sports, our athletes are dealing with games being rescheduled due to weather, while still completing their school work and studying for finals,” said athletic trainer Mike McInnhenny.
 “Our athletes often deal with organized chaos and can be a little scatterbrained managing all of their obligations.”